nrwl/nx/docs/shared/guides/nx-and-ts.md

 }
 ```

-With that, we're already set up.
+With that, we're all set up.
 By running the following commands we can publish our package to NPM.

 ```bash
 nx build hello-tsc
 nx publish hello-tsc
 ```

-We can however even automate this further by leveraging the `targetDependencies` feature.
-There's clearly a dependency from `publish -> build`, in that we want to make sure the `build` happens before the `publish` command, since the latter depends on the output of the former.
-We can define such relationship in the `nx.json`:
+We can automate this even further by leveraging the `targetDependencies` feature.
+There's clearly a dependency between `build` and `publish`, in that we want to make sure the `build` happens before the `publish` command.
+We can define this relationship in the `nx.json` file:

 ```json
 {